- Our service portfolio

 Scalability and a huge number of users are also another reason why this project may be appealing to someone.
 Nothing is set in stone, and the team is always open to hear new ideas and opinions, so you’ll have total freedom to speak up.

-Can you share with us something you learned since you switched from being a developer to being a DevOps engineer?
+Can you share with us something you learned since switching from being a developer to a DevOps engineer?

 What do you find interesting about this project and your role?

-If this sounds interesting to you, we currently have an opening in our DevOps team, and if you’d like to set sails with us, feel free to check out the job posting – DevOps Engineer
+If this sounds interesting to you, we currently have an opening in our DevOps team, and if you’d like to set sail with us, feel free to check out the job posting – DevOps Engineer.